Cooper-Thomas1/OblivionaireOnline/phase-one-submission.md

 > Specify where the project’s source code will be hosted (e.g., GitHub, GitLab, Bitbucket).
 How will you handle merging members’ contributions?

-Our source code will be written on `GitHub`, and we will handle merges by making sure each change is done using a pull request which guarantees all changes are approved in a code review by another group member before any changes to our code base are pushed.
+We will use `GitHub` for version control, where we can track all changes with a comprehensive history of what changes were made, when they occurred, and who implemented them.
+We will handle merges by making sure each change is done via a `pull request`, which provides the opportunity for new feature's code to be reviewed.
+We will be aiming to have `pull requests` reviewed by two other group member before any changes to our code base are pushed. `Pull request` provide a structured way to review code, suggest changes, and to discuss code, ensuring code quality, and provides a means of collaboration between group members.

 > If you’re familiar with version control branching strategies, will you adopt any particular strategy or workflow? (e.g., feature branches, main/dev workflow).